amir-khan-ak/octane_python_examples/README.md

 **[DEFECT REPORTING]**

 _**Defect Heatmap**_
 This report generates a heatmap for the selected ALM Octane defects.
 It also applies automatically the filter chosen for this heatmap, i.e. If you want to see the heatmap for a specific release, you can set the filter in ALM Octane and select all defect to generate this heatmap.
-The action (button for the external action editor: https://admhelp.microfocus.com/octane/en/15.0.40/Online/Content/AdminGuide/custom-buttons.htm), you can find in **External Actions.Release Reporting.external-actions-editor-json**.
+The action (button for the external action editor: https://admhelp.microfocus.com/octane/en/15.0.40/Online/Content/AdminGuide/custom-buttons.htm), you can find in **External Actions.Defect Reporting.external-actions-editor-json**.
 Just copy the content to you ALM Octane External Action Editor.
-![Image of Defect Heatmap](images/defectheatmap.JPG) See this External Action in a short demo:
+![Image of Defect Heatmap](images/defectheatmap.JPG) See this External Action in a short demo: https://youtu.be/18ryPIx_fF4
 external-action-name: defect-heatmap

 (more to come... stay tuned...)